selwynpolit/d9book/book/composer.md

 The patch is at [https://git.drupalcode.org/project/alt_stream_wrappers/-/merge_requests/2.patch](https://git.drupalcode.org/project/alt_stream_wrappers/-/merge_requests/2.patch)

 Note, the patch files for MR\'s look a little different from most patch files you've seen.
 In the example below, you may notice that there is a header with the commit message and author details before the patch itself actually begins.
-This is normal and the patch should still apply correctly.:
+Also they end with `--` followed by `GitLab`This is normal and the patch should still apply correctly.:

 ```diff
 From a4edb6adc09abb1ca52e92d80111173bfa206132 Mon Sep 17 00:00:00 2001